dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog/index.md

 ### App

-Is a simple component that simply renders a *NavBar* component and the main route components.
-You can think of this as your main layout — you can rename it to that if you prefer!
+Is a simple component that simply renders a *NavBar* component and the route components.
+You can think of this as your main layout!

 ### NavBar